Monteverde in 3 Days

 After breakfast, we head to Monteverde Cloud Forest Reserve.
 It’s only two miles away, but a few hundred metres higher in elevation, which brings us up into the clouds.

 The car park is a kilometre away from the reserve, opposite the Selina Hotel.
 The parking fee includes a shuttle bus to the entrance.
 At the entrance, we wait in a long queue to purchase tickets, then a member of staff shows us a map.
-Although here are a number of trails, several are inaccessible as the hanging bridge has collapsed and isn’t likely to be repaired for some time.
+Although there are a number of trails, when we visited, several were inaccessible as the hanging bridge had collapsed.

 Monteverde Cloud Forest Reserve Map